5pideyy/Spidey_Notes/GREAT APPSEC INTERVIEW.md

-AS LIKE HACKTHEBOX MACHINES , AT FIRST I STARTED RECON WITH PORT SCANNING USING NMAP `-p` , i found out 4 main open ports consist of graphql,apache runnig in it.

-fired up dirsearch  tool to fuzz for directories in port 80, found intersting directories and files
-- config.txt
-- swagger.json
-- resource/img
-- phpmyadmin
-- developer.json

-and then fired up burpsuite and walkthrough complete website to fill up the sitemap which can be easier to keep trackof
-### SSL cert

-encrypted flag in ssl cert with zigzag encryption

-### SHELL SHOCK
-upon inspecting each services , got `shocking` keyword since it also apache that may be shell shock vulnerability (command injection), a cgi endpoint found in comment of soruce code using exploit db and found flag in /follow dir

-### Flag what does the database do ?

-- when visiting /config.txt
-- ./IMPORTANTDATABSEHERE found
-- upon visiting this directory got the flag

-### Directory listing

-- resource/img got directory listing which reveals `secret` directory has flag.html
-- flag found in source code

-### phpmyadmin

-- trying default creds in login page
-- flag in users table (need to export to view full flag)

-### API flag

-- swagger.json gives information about all api endpoints
-- retriving user info give the flag

-### Insecure deserialization

-- visiting shutdown.php 2 cookie is set one with file path cat /etc/flag/1.txt and php cookie(which has some file)
-- upon changing file to /etc/flag/1.txt and string length updated i got flag

-### SQLi

-- found sqli in /API/users/complaintupdate.php
-- when i dumped the complete db where i found two flags sqli , and ssti flag as well encrypted password of admin,technitian and other users too
+## Reconnaissance

+1. **Port Scanning with Nmap**:

+    - Scanned the target system for open ports using the `-p` option in Nmap.
+    - Discovered four main open ports, including:
+        - **GraphQL**
+        - **Apache**
+2. **Directory Fuzzing with Dirsearch**:

+    - Conducted directory brute-forcing on port 80 using Dirsearch.
+    - Identified several interesting directories and files:
+        - `/config.txt`
+        - `/swagger.json`
+        - `/resource/img`
+        - `/phpmyadmin`
+        - `/developer.json`
+3. **Sitemap Building with Burp Suite**:

+    - Used Burp Suite to manually explore the website and fill up the sitemap.
+    - This helped in keeping track of all discovered endpoints and resources.

+## Vulnerabilities and Flags

+### 1. **SSL Certificate Flag**

+- Discovered an encrypted flag within the SSL certificate.
+- Decrypted using a Zigzag encryption method to retrieve the flag.

+### 2. **Shellshock Vulnerability**

+- Noticed the keyword `shocking` during service inspection, indicating a potential Shellshock vulnerability.
+- Identified a CGI endpoint in the source code.
+- Exploited using an exploit from Exploit-DB and found the flag in the `/follow` directory.

+### 3. **Database Flag**

+- Accessed the `/config.txt` file which revealed a path to `./IMPORTANTDATABASEHERE`.
+- Navigated to this directory and retrieved the flag.

+### 4. **Directory Listing**

+- Discovered directory listing enabled in `/resource/img`.
+- Found a `secret` directory containing `flag.html`.
+- Retrieved the flag from the source code.

+### 5. **PhpMyAdmin Access**

+- Attempted login to PhpMyAdmin with default credentials.
+- Successfully logged in and found a flag within the `users` table (export required to view the full flag).

+### 6. **API Flag**

+- Analyzed `/swagger.json` to obtain information about all API endpoints.
+- Retrieved user info via the API, which contained a flag.

+### 7. **Insecure Deserialization**

+- Accessed `shutdown.php` which set two cookies, one containing a file path (`cat /etc/flag/1.txt`) and another with a PHP cookie.
+- Modified the file path in the cookie and updated the string length to retrieve the flag.

+### 8. **SQL Injection (SQLi)**

+- Discovered SQLi in `/API/users/complaintupdate.php`.
+- Dumped the entire database, finding two flags (SQLi and SSTI flags), along with encrypted passwords of various users, including admin and technician.

+### 9. **JWT Flag**

+- Intercepted and modified the login request using Burp Suite.
+- Changed the encrypted password during intercept and obtained a JWT token for a technician.
+- Used the technician's JWT to access `/api/list_reading.php` and retrieved the flag.

+### 10. **Error Flag**

+- Navigated to a non-existing directory which revealed a flag in the error response.

+### 11. **Sensitive Information Disclosure**

+- The `/developer.json` file revealed an endpoint `/developer.php`, similar to `/index.php`.
+- Used Burp Suite's comparator to analyze the differences in source code, leading to the discovery of `sensitive.txt` containing a flag.